Skip to main content

 As the healthcare system moves to value-based contracting, payers must work to ensure different value models are being deployed and integrated in a way that enables them to function cooperatively.
 In recent years, Accountable Care Organizations (ACOs) have formed, payers and care providers have implemented bundled payment models, and new networks are forming—but in many cases these efforts are happening independently.
 As value-based care evolves, we need to align incentives, apply lessons learned across different models, and work to find a balance between flexibility and common measures of quality, so that all value-based models can be knit together and engage the entire healthcare community.

 The move to value-based care won’t happen overnight, but the work is already in motion.
-“We need to look for opportunities to create new models that incentivize value, deliver health for people, and reward care providers,” said Bryony Winn, president of Health Solutions for Elevance Health.
+“We need to look for opportunities to create new models that incentivize value, deliver health for people, and reward care providers,” said Bryony Winn, president Carelon Health.
 “In virtually every other sector, incentives correspond with high-quality service.
 We need to move in a direction where healthcare is not an exception.
 The more we evolve from fee-for-service toward value-based care, the more we will incentivize positive behaviors that drive health.”
 We’re doing this work to empower people to be active participants in their health and to deliver a simpler, more personalized consumer experience.

 Related Stories